any-docs/css/content/reference/properties/mask-origin/index.md

 #### CSS

-We apply three mask images instead of one, each with a different {{cssxref("mask-position")}}.
+We apply three mask images instead of one, each with a different `mask-position`.
 We also set the mask images not to repeat.

 ```css
 div {